explosion-mental/demwm/README.md

   re-setup) the pertag variables to default one and somehow maintain them the same while pertag is active.
 	* another idea. maybe just doing all the above but only for the layout..
+- Make a window 'transient' like with a keybinding.
+Usecase for this will be to have a video playing (any window) in a 'non-intrusive' position, say the bottom right, and make it impossible to focus that window; initially thought only by keybinding (focusstack), but I'm open for make a flag to also ignore mouse buttons.
 - <s>add `uncursor` to `Rules`: basically if window with `uncursor` enabled, will make the cursor go into one corner of the screen when focused (or maybe use any coordinates other than the window cordinates).
 I will find this useful